Debbie Rodrigues | Oct 1, 2018 | 0

 Putting it all together

-Exactly one week ago I wrote about the new direction I want to give to this blog towards Personal Improvement.
+Exactly one week before writing this blog post, I wrote about the new direction I wanted to give to this blog towards Personal Improvement.

 Life passes by, and we don’t even notice it.

-We need to allow ourselves to breath, to try, to get it right and to make mistakes.
+We need to allow ourselves to breathe, to try, to get it right and to make mistakes.

-We should listen to other.
+We should listen to each other.
 But we should also give ourselves the chance to talk, to speak up our minds and share our feelings.

-Anxiety comes from pressure, internal and external.
-It is not easy, and I know it because I have to watch myself too, but we have to let it go.
-Just breath…
+It isn’t easy, and I know it because I have to keep an eye myself too, but we have to let it go.

 If you know someone who suffers from anxiety, check these tips on the best ways to support them.